 DDS Object Ref in Reference (pointer) to Writer object to be used Data Control with the data to be published by DDS.
-Must be of the same type as specified in the Data Type input for the Advanced/Simple Create Writer . error in LabVIEW Error cluster in (optional)

-DDS Object Ref out Reference (pointer) to Writer object used error out LabVIEW Error cluster out (optional)
+Must be of the same type as specified in the Data Type input for the Advanced/Simple Create Writer .
+Writer Sample Kind Enum for choosing between Write data, Dispose, or Unregister (based on the key). error in LabVIEW Error cluster in (optional) Output parameters DDS Object Ref out Reference (pointer) to Writer object used error out LabVIEW Error cluster out (optional)